middleman/middlemanapp.com/source/basics/blogging.html.markdown

 Draft articles will only appear in development mode.

-An articles with a date that is in the future is also considered unpublished; if you use a `cron` job to regenerate your site on a regular basis, this can be used to automatically publish articles at a specified time.
+An article with a date that is in the future is also considered unpublished; if you use a `cron` job to regenerate your site on a regular basis, this can be used to automatically publish articles at a specified time.

 ## Time Zone